pptam/pptam-tool/Installation.md

 **Only** on the **test** machine perform the following operations:

-1. Open the settings of the virtual machine, open the network tab, for adapter 1, open the advanced settings and open the port forwarding window.
-Define the following rules:
-   - (Optional) SSH (this allows you to use a comfortable SSH client to interact with the virtual machines, e.g., allowing you to copy/paste instructions into the client):
-     - Name: SSH
-     - Protocol: TCP
-     - Host IP: (empty)
-     - Host Port: 2223
-     - Guest IP: (empty)
-     - Guest Port: 22
-2. Execute:
+1. Execute:
    - sudo (command that swarm init executed above recommends to execute)

 At this point, the machines are ready to perform tests and to collect the results.
 As a next step, we need to install the necessary tools to analyze and visualize the data.

 ## Part 2: install the tools to collect, analyze, and visualize data

-### Install InfluxDB (to collect the necessary data to generate the operational profile)
+### Optional: Install InfluxDB (to collect the necessary data to generate the operational profile)

 **Only** on the **driver** machine perform the following operations: